pydantic/pydantic/docs/why.md

 ### AstraZeneca {#org-astrazeneca}

-Traffic to the Pydantic docs from a sub-domain of `astrazeneca.com` domain.
+Traffic to the Pydantic docs from a subdomain of `astrazeneca.com` domain.

 [Multiple repos](https://github.com/search?q=org%3AAstraZeneca+pydantic&type=code) in the `AstraZeneca` GitHub org depend on Pydantic.